ajitkumar7432/djs-comptute-WebD-task1/README.md

 - **CSS3**: For styling the website.
 - **Boxicons**: For beautiful icons throughout the site.

+## Project Highlights

+- **Seamless UI/UX Design**: Ensured a smooth and engaging user experience.
+- **Responsive Design**: Adapted to various screen sizes for optimal viewing on any device.
+- **GitHub**: Pushed code and performed documentation.
+- **Deployment**: Deployed and hosted the website on the Vercel platform.

 ## Purpose

 The purpose of this portfolio is to provide a comprehensive overview of my skills and projects as an aspiring software developer.
 It serves as a digital resume to showcase my capabilities and achievements to potential employers, collaborators, and anyone interested in my work.

-Feel free to explore the [https://djs-comptute-web-d-task1.vercel.app/](#) and contact me for any opportunities or inquiries!
+Feel free to explore the [website](https://djs-comptute-web-d-task1.vercel.app/) and contact me for any opportunities or inquiries!

 ## Contact